 3- Reminder of the importance of sorting by Sézane

-The brand wants to give a second life to its old clothes and accessories, instead of throwing them away.
-It invites its customers to send back to the company the blouses, shirts or knits signed “Sézanne”.
+The brand wants to give a second life to its old clothes and accessories instead of throwing them away.
+It invites its customers to return to the company the blouses, shirts, or knits signed “Sézanne.”

 The recovered items are then sent to their partners and will become recycled materials.